|The hero of the 1950 World Cup Finals: Joe Gaetjen|

-Born in Hawaii of an African-American father and a Japanese mother, Wood joined 1860 Munich in 2007.
+Born in Hawaii of an African-American father and a Japanese mother, Wood joined 1860 Munich in 2007 as a youth player and made his senior debut in 2010.
 He moved to Union Berlin in 2015.
-At the time of writing, he is with SV Hamburger.
-He has 39 caps as of June, 2018.
+From 2016 to 2018, he played with SV Hamburger.
+At the time of writing, he is on loan with Hanover 96.
+For the national team, he has 39 caps as of June, 2018.

 ST/FW: Jozy Altidore

-Started with NY Red Bulls, Altidore moved to Europe in 2008, joining Villarreal in Spain. he had loan spells with Hull city and Bursapor.
+Started with NY Red Bulls, Altidore moved to Europe in 2008, joining Villarreal in Spain.
+He had loan spells with Hull city and Bursapor.
 In 2011, he moved to AZ in Holland and to Sunderland in 2015.
 At the time of writing, he played for Toronto FC.
 Since 2007, he is a key player for the USA.
-He has over 100 caps.
-He played in both WC Finals in 2010 and 2014.
+He has over 110 caps.
+In 2009, he scored one of the goals that beat Spain in the semifinal of the Confederation Cup.
+He played in both World Cup Finals in 2010 and 2014.

 After starring for North Carolina State University, Lassiter moved to play in Costa Rica.
 In 1996, Lassiter won the top goalscorer award in MLS, scoring 27 goals for Tampa Bay Mutiny.
 With DC United, Lassiter won the MLS Cup in 1999.
 Lassiter also played with Italian side Genoa, Miami Fusion and Kansas City Wizards.
 Capped 34 times.
 He was unlucky to miss out all the WC Finals during his career.